Guilherme-Turri/dengue-analisys-cpv-2023/README.md

 This reinforces the thesis that the volume of rainfall is not the sole indicator for the increase in cases.
 It leads us to believe that awareness (prevention) plays a crucial role in preventing the cases from growing.
 Other factors, such as public awareness and preventive measures, also contribute significantly to controlling and mitigating the spread of the disease.

-Finally, a forecast was conducted using SES (Simple Exponential Smoothing) analysis, revealing a potential increase in the number of cases to 50 in the month of July.
+Finally, a forecast was conducted using SES (Simple Exponential Smoothing) analysis.
 SES is a time series forecasting method that is particularly useful when dealing with data that shows a clear pattern and lacks complicated seasonal variations.
 It works by assigning exponentially decreasing weights to past observations, emphasizing recent data more than older data.
 This makes it suitable for short-term predictions, where the most recent trends hold significant importance.

 Advantages of using SES in the dengue prediction model: